-Make sure that the HTML tag H1 is selected, so that your posts use a H1 tag for the title.
+Make sure that the HTML tag H1 is selected.
 This can be set from Content and is the option above Alignment.

-Now we’re going to add some meta data to our posts.
+Now we’re going to add some meta data to our single post template.
 This step is optional.
 Meta data contains stuff like the data, who published the post and what category the post is in.

 To display meta data, we’re simply going to type post info into the Elementor Elements search box, which is accessed in the main Elementor editor.